 Next steps: MASTS always welcomes approaches from co-funders, so please get in touch.

-Socioeconomic impact: The overarching aim of each our four studentships with the Scottish Aquaculture Innovation Centre (SAIC) is to deliver a tangible benefit to the aquaculture sector and increase societal food security under the emerging challenges of sustainable exploitation and climate change.
+Socioeconomic impact: The overarching aim of each our four studentships with the Sustainable Aquaculture Innovation Centre (SAIC) is to deliver a tangible benefit to the aquaculture sector and increase societal food security under the emerging challenges of sustainable exploitation and climate change.

 Read the full case study: MASTS PhD Studentships Co-funded with Innovation Centres